~ BIO ~

 Jennifer Frudakis-Petry has been an active participant in the world of sculpture since the 1970s.

-Jennifer received a four-year certificate of completion from the Pennsylvania Academy of the Fine Arts and studied with her father EvAngelos at the Frudakis Academy of Fine Arts from 1980-84, the focus of her training was a portrait and figurative sculpture and human anatomy.
-She also attended the University of the Arts from 1984-85 and attended Montgomery County Community College, Women-Owned Business Course, Certificate Program, Certified, 2006.
+Jennifer received a four year certificate of completion from the Pennsylvania Academy of the Fine Arts and studied with her father EvAngelos at the Frudakis Academy of Fine Arts in Philadelphia from 1980-84, the focus of her training was portrait and figurative sculpture and human anatomy.
+She also attended the University of the Arts from 1984-85, and attended Montgomery County Community College, Women-Owned Business Course, Certificate Program, Certified, 2006.

-She has received numerous awards throughout the Mid-Atlantic region for her work:
+She has received numerous awards throughout the Mid-Atlantic region:

 Allied Artists Juried National Exhibition, Gold Medal of Honor, NYC, 1984

 Helen Foster Barnett Youth Award, Best in Show, National Academy of Design, NYC, 1986

 Women Artists of Atlantic County, First Prize Sculpture, Atlantic Community College, 1993

 Great Norristown Arts League, Juried Sculpture Show, Best in Show, Norristown PA, 2006

 Cheltenham Township Main Street Award, for contributing time and talent to develop public art in town, Glenside PA, 2007

 41st Annual Bucks County Sculpture Show.
 1st Place; Central Bucks Chamber of Commerce, 2018